voodoo-trade/lbp-refund/README.md

   - Fjord snapshot is taken from Dune analytics
   - VMX balances were snapshotted on 8th Feb, 4:35 pm UTC.

+## Refund plan

+Out of 40M VMX sold

+- 14M were with holders
+  - Swap for a fixed rate

+- 26M were sold or in the LBP
+  - Those who sold get ETH, without having to redeem
+  - For tokens that are still in the LBP, it is impossible to wait for all tokens to get redeemed.
+These holders get ETH at a fixed rate, without having to redeem.
+The VMX still in the LBP can be sold in the market, making their deal similar to panic sellers.

 # Invalid addresses

 Spurious addresses returned from Dune.
 They have neglibible buys so can be ignored.